CEO-Vision/gofast/docs/en/doc-gofast-community-install.rst

 .. note:: If you have problems, you can ask some help on our Community forums:  https://community.ceo-vision.com

-.. caution:: After installation, don't forget to check if updates are available in the menu (your environment must have internet access) ``https://your_ip_address/admin/config/gofast/update``
+.. caution:: After installation, don't forget to check if updates are available in the menu (your environment must have internet access) or directly ``https://your_ip_address/admin/config/gofast/update``

 Instructions (for AWS Marketplace)